Vanilagy/MarbleBlast/README.md

 Play it here: https://marbleblast.vani.ga/ (Hoping the link will still work)

 ## Features
 In this game, the objective is to roll your marble to the finish pad in the fastest time possible, while avoiding hazards and collecting gems and power-ups.
-It includes all 100 levels of the original (24 beginner, 24 intermediate, 52 advanced), as well as all gameplay elements and mechanics, sounds, music and UI/menu elements.
+It includes all 100 levels of the original (24 beginner, 24 intermediate, 52 advanced), as well as all gameplay elements, sounds, music and UI/menu elements.

 ## Screenshots
 <img src="./screenshots/natural_selection.png" width="640">